microsoft/MixedRealityToolkit-Unity/Documentation/SceneSystem/SceneSystemGettingStarted.md

 # Scene System Overview

 ## When to use the scene system
 If your project consists of a single scene, the Scene System probably isn't necessary.
-The scene system is most useful when:
+The scene system is most useful when one or more of the following are true:

+- Your project has multiple scenes.
 - You're used to single scene loading, but you don't like the way it destroyes the MixedRealityToolkit instance.
 - You want a simple way to to additively load multiple scenes to construct your experience.
 - You want a simple way to keep track of load operations in progress, or a simple way to control scene activation for multiple scenes being loaded at once.